 Dream career: Entrepreneur

-How did you fit studying for the GMAT exam into your busy schedule?
 Commitment!
-You have to be committed to what you are doing.
-I woke up really early and studied before I went to class and work, and then studied again later in the evening.
-I wouldn’t let myself fall behind the schedule because getting into business school was very important to me.
+You have to be committed to what you’re doing—and remember why you’re doing it.
+I woke up early each day and studied for my GMAT exam before I went to class and/or work.
+Then, I studied again later in the evening.
+Making my own schedule helped me be more dedicated—I didn’t want to disappoint myself, and I didn’t let myself fall behind because I knew how important getting an MBA was to me.

 What was the study plan you used to get a good GMAT score?

 I budgeted two hours a day to study for the GMAT, one in the morning and one in the afternoon.

 How did you succeed on test day?

 I think the day before your GMAT exam is just as important as the actual test day.
 The day before mine, I reviewed my notes, studied a little bit, and got to bed early.
 Getting plenty of sleep helped me feel relaxed and confident.
 On the way to my GMAT exam, I calmed my pre-test nerves by listening to a song that made me feel like I was on top of the world!

 How did you make the most out of your MBA experience?

 Come in with an open mind, you might know exactly what you want to get out of business school, which is great, but there will be a lot of opportunities along the way that you will want to take advantage of.

 Why did you decide to get an MBA?

 I had big dreams!
 I knew I wanted to become an entrepreneur, to start my own company, and become a published author.
 But I also knew that I lacked industry knowledge, specifically in investment management.
 I needed a degree that was versatile but would still challenge me in those business-related fields, so I chose an MBA.